gr-b/repogather/README.md

-# repocontextfilter
+# repogather

-repocontextfilter is a command-line tool intended for use with LLM code understanding or code generation.
+repogather is a command-line tool that copies all relevant files (with their relative paths) in a repository to the clipboard.
-It analyzes and ranks the relevance of files in a code repository based on a natural language query (using an LLM, but making some a priori exclusions like tests or config -- but this is configurable).
+It is intended to be used in LLM code understanding or code generation workflows.
+It uses gpt-4o-mini (configurable) to decide file relevance, but can also be used without an LLM to return all files, with non-AI filters (such as excluding tests or config files).

 ## Features